ecourtial/gmg-front/README.md

 ## Changelog

 ### v1.7.0
-* Add the note featur to follow the 4.4.0 release of the back-end.
+* Add the note feature to follow the 4.4.0 release of the back-end.
 * Bump to Symfony 6.4 and PHP 8.3.

 ### v1.6.1